clif-os/bdCard/PROPOSAL.md

 _The Joint Center for Housing Studies_ requires a full web application built to visualize socioeconomic data across tracts of the Boston Metro Area.
 This application will allow users to interact with a complex dataset in an easy-to-use and performant user interface.

-_Mimio LLC_ is uniquely qualified to build the the desired application, due to our in-house web development experience, Geographic Information System expertise, and our past experience building web applications -- especiailly webmapping applications.
+_Mimio LLC_ is uniquely qualified to build the desired application, due to our in-house web development experience, Geographic Information System expertise, and our past experience building web applications -- especially webmapping applications.

 ***